Worm was right there with us

 Saddam’s tanks weren’t much of a threat to our flying tankers, so far “in the rear with the gear” (at least not after the first few months of Desert Shield, when enough soldiers and Marines had arrived to block them).
 We were about 300 miles from Kuwait.

 Army infantry patrolled our outer “footprint,” the areas a few miles off each end of the runways where MANPADs (shoulder fired surface to air missiles) might be able to catch a tanker taking off–till shortly before the war, when Stormin’ Norman sent them northwest for the “Hail Mary” flanking swing around to the left and into Iraq.
 They did loan us this one M60 MBT, mainly for show.
-It sat within range of the main gate, and was rarely if ever manned.
+It sat within range of the main gate, but was rarely if ever manned.
 Note dozer blade on the front (turret is turned to the rear).

 In the unlikely event we had to face off against armor, or had to take out what would later be called a “technical,” or had to re-take one of our own bunkers, each of our Humvees had a compliment of LAW (light anti-tank weapon) rockets.